 Take precautions if the damage requires you to leave your home.
 Secure your property and turn off your gas and electricity.
 Contact your insurance agent and provide a phone number where you can be reached.

 Be wary of fly-by-night repair businesses.
 Hire licensed, reputable, preferably local service people, and avoid any contractor or appraiser who says they can adjust your insurance claim.
 You can verify a contractor’s license and check to see if there are any complaints against them by calling the Florida Department of Business and Professional Regulation at (850) 487-1395.
 Also ask for references from previous work and be sure to report unlicensed contractors.

 Know what kind of licensed adjuster you will deal with (i.e. company adjuster, independent adjuster or public adjuster).
-Ask for identification, and if a question arises, call the Department of Insurance hotline for assistance.
+Read about the different kinds of adjusters in the Homeowners Toolkit (English).

 Beware of fraud.
 Insurance fraud costs each Florida family an additional $1,500 a year* in increased premiums.
 If you suspect insurance fraud, call the Fraud Hotline toll-free at 1-800-378-0445.
 Financial fraud costs Floridians more than $40 billion annually.
 If you suspect financial fraud, call the Consumer Helpline toll-free at 1-877-MY-FL-CFO (1-877-693-5236). *Source: The Coalition Against Insurance Fraud